juliuscc/plutt/README.md

 # 🐢 Learn More

 This project is developed together with a thesis, that will finish this summer.
-When the thesis is published a link to the thesis will be available here to learn more about Plutt.
+A link to the thesis will be published here when the thesis is finished.